How to prevent bad scheduling from ruining your workday

 Calendars don’t know what matters to us

-On the subject of what things matter, there is a third challenge that workers are struggling with: Their calendar do not reflect their priorities.
+On the subject of what things matter, there is a third challenge that workers are struggling with: Their calendars do not reflect their priorities.
 Time blocking is one mechanism that people use to focus on their key objectives—and the other is managing and balancing your meeting load.

 When it comes to triaging meetings, it’s like the time blocking issue on steroids.
 Not only do you have to move, adjust, edit, and maintain the events themselves, but you also get to play the fun game of “let’s all find a mutual time to get together.”